 - 1 = Power key

 - 2 = USB (2.0) connectors

 - 3 = System keys

 - 4 = Touchscreen

 - 5 = Function keys

 - 6 = Keypad

 - 7 = Navigation controls

 - 8 = Port 1

-- 9 = Port 2
+- 9 = Port 2 / RF input 50 Ω connector

 4.1.1 Touchscreen

 All measurement results are displayed on the screen on the front panel.
 Additionally, the screen display provides status and setting information and allows you to switch between various measurement tasks.
 The screen is touch-sensitive, offering an alternative means of user interaction for quick and easy handling of the instrument.